usri/aks-levelup/Security/Storing-secrets-securely/README.md

    az account show --query tenantId
    ```

-2. Next modify the *secretproviderclass-file.yaml* file by providing the tenantId you just obtained
+2. Next modify the *secretproviderclass-file.yaml* file by providing the tenantId you just obtained and the keyvault name

    ```
    code secretproviderclass-file.yaml